dreamx-market/dreamx-docs/http.md

 ### GET /trades

-Returns a paginated list of trades filterd by the specified parameters.
-This endpoint should be [paginated](#pagination).
+Get a list of trades filtered by the provided parameters, returns a [paginated](#pagination) response.

 #### Payload